gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 Your PCs have just arrived in Bucan Ville, a pirate haven, with the intention of becoming pirates and making a fortune through piracy.

 This part is divided into four scenes.
 The first is a brief introduction.
-Then there are two parallel scenes: one in which the Pirate Bosses grant them the title of pirate after they pass a test, and another in which they acquire a ship and its flag.
+Then there are two parallel scenes: one in which the _**Pirate Lady Bosses**_ grant them the _**title of pirate**_ after they pass a test, and another in which they acquire a ship and its flag.
 The fourth scene is the heist of the governor's safe.

 #### 1. Start